 In SYS Deep Sleep Mode 2, this is the minimum power state that the processor(s) can resume normal operation.
-In this mode, minimal SRAM memory is retained as needed for software to resume (note that SRAM can have configurable amount of instances in retention depending on the software/system functional and latency requirements), Cache is powered off (no retention), NVM is in power down, HFRC is off, XTAL is ON, all internal switched power domains are off/gated.
-Processors are in Deep Sleep or OFF. processor logic state is retained.
+In this mode, minimal SRAM memory is retained as needed for software to resume (note that SRAM can have configurable amount of instances in retention depending on the software/system functional and latency requirements), Cache is powered off (no retention), NVM is in power down, HFRC is off, XTAL is either ON or OFF, all internal switched power domains are off/gated, processors are in Deep Sleep or OFF, and processor logic state is retained.
+A single timer clocked by LFRC or XTAL can be running.